Article 7 of 8 in Series: RV Toilet Clogs

 What Type of RV Toilet Clog Could Develop?

 There are three types of clogs that could occur:

-This is poop and toilet paper that accumulates into a pyramid shape right under your toilet line and has finally reached the top where it is now preventing anything from being added to the tank.
+1. Pyramid Plug – This is poop and toilet paper that accumulates into a pyramid shape right under your toilet line and has finally reached the top where it is now preventing anything from being added to the tank.
 A pyramid plug usually occurs when you have left your black tank valve open while on hook-up because any liquid added to the tank immediately drains out of the open valve allowing accumulated waste to dry and build up.
 Always leave your black valve closed unless actively dumping a full tank.
-For more details on pyramid plugs, refer to our What is a Pyramid Plug guide.
+For more details on pyramid plugs, refer to our guide, What is a Pyramid Plug?

-Usually occurs when waste and toilet paper debris (black water tanks) or grease and oils (gray water tanks) falsely indicate you have a clog; telling you the tank is full but nothing comes out when you open the black valve.
+Note: Misreading sensors that are caked with waste and toilet paper debris (black water tanks) or grease and oils (gray water tanks) can sometimes falsely indicate you have a clog, telling you the tank is full but nothing comes out when you open the black valve.
 It could be a compacted tank or it could just be an empty tank that has sensors falsely reading full.
 If all you have is misreading sensors, it is an easy fix.
-Refer to our How to Clean and Restore RV Holding Tank Sensors guide.
+Refer to our guide on How to Clean and Restore RV Holding Tank Sensors.

 The best way to prevent any type of clog is to follow The Unique Method, which is our proven process for treating RV wastewater tanks.
 The Unique Method is a 50/50 approach that requires 50 percent the right care habits and 50 percent the right products.
 We always recommend our products when using this proven process because they were formulated with The Unique Method in mind, which means you get the best possible results.

 In the sub-sections below, we will call out a few of the techniques to prevent specific types of camper clogs, all of which are included in The Unique Method, so we highly recommend that you begin using the process as a preventative measure against issues like clogs.